3 Things to Consider When Filing an Insurance Claim for Basement Flooding

 - Negotiate with the insurance company

 - ensure your rights are upheld throughout the claims process; and

 - Pursue litigation if necessary

-Get a FREE Consultation with an Attorney in Ontario
+Get a FREE Consultation with a Lawyer in Ontario

 If your basement flooded and you’re having difficulty recovering compensation from your insurance company, contact Preszler Law in Ontario.
 We will review your policy and explain your rights and any open avenues of recourse.